Arbab Jehangir Khan

-Arbab Jehangir Khan Khalil (late) (1 August 1936 – 16 October 2007) regarded as chief of the Khalil tribe, was a Pakistani politician hailed from Khyber-Pakhtunkhwa, Pakistan.
+Arbab Jehangir Khan Khalil (1 August 1936 – 16 October 2007) a renowned figure of the Khalil tribe, was a Pakistani politician hailed from Khyber-Pakhtunkhwa, Pakistan.
 He served as the 8th elected (14th overall) Chief Minister from 7 April 1985 to 29 May 1988 and then as the Leader of opposition in the Khyber-Pakhtunkhwa assembly from 1989 to 1990.
-He also served as Federal Minister for Petroleum Resources for 27 days from awami national party, Housing and Works, Narcotics control and Senior Minister of Khyber-Pakhtunkhwa was in pakistan peoples party.
+Electorally undefeated throughout his career, he also served as Federal Minister for Petroleum Resources, Housing and Works, Narcotics control and Senior Minister.

 Early life and education

-He was born at the home of Nawab Arbab Sher Ali Khan at Tehkal in Peshawar.
-He was serving as a secretary to governor arbab sikander khan He got a degree in law from University of Peshawar.
+Arbab Jehangir Khan was born in 1936 to Nawab Arbab Sher Ali Khan in Tehkal Peshawar.

+He got a degree in law from the University of Peshawar.

+Personal life

+His daughter-in-law, Asma Arbab Alamgir, is a Pakistani politician who served as member of the National Assembly of Pakistan.